 Estate planning after divorce considerations

-It’s important to be aware that leaving your estate to your spouse outright could result in your children being disinherited.
+It’s important to be aware that leaving your estate to your spouse outright could result in your children being left out.
 In the case of a second spouse, they might choose to leave some or all of your assets to their own children or other desired beneficiaries.

 To avoid this situation, consider establishing a spousal trust.
 That way, your assets are placed in a trust for the benefit of whoever you choose.
 You can designate the trustee or co-trustees of the trust to manage the distribution of your estate, leaving some money to your children and the income from the trust to your spouse.

-You can also provide that the trustee make distributions of principal to your surviving spouse for specific expenses that fall under the HEMS standard — health, education, maintenance, and support.
+You can also allow the trustee to make distributions of principal to your surviving spouse for specific expenses that fall under the HEMS standard — health, education, maintenance, and support.
 When your spouse later passes away, you may choose to have the trust assets revert to your children or other beneficiaries.

 It’s important to carefully consider who you want to make your financial and medical decisions if you cannot make them yourself.
 Some people want their new spouse to make those decisions, while others prefer leaving their adult children with that authority.